The Stranger (2022 film): Plot

-The undercover officers portray Emery as having gotten himself into a great deal of trouble, which the organisation clears up through their police contacts.
-Teague is recruited in helping to get a fake passport and plane ticket out of the country for Emery.
-Before pretending to leave the country, Emery urges Teague to trust Frame and be honest with the organisation, which he says will protect him.
-Frame becomes a mentor to Teague, drawing him further into the organisation and introducing him to increasingly influential figures, all of whom are secretly undercover police officers.
+The undercover officers portray Emery as having gotten himself into a great deal of trouble, which the organization clears up through their police contacts.
+Teague is recruited and tasked with helping to get a fake passport and plane ticket out of the country for Emery.
+Before pretending to leave the country, Emery urges Teague to trust Frame and be honest with the organization, which he says will protect him.

+Frame becomes a mentor to Teague, drawing him further into the organization and introducing him to increasingly influential figures, all of whom are secretly undercover police officers.
 Teague comes to rely on Mark for companionship in addition to the work and confesses an abstract sexual interest in him.
+Haunted by the case, Frame has trouble sleeping and becomes overprotective of his young son.
 Frame relays any information gained from Teague to Detective Senior Constable Kate Rylett, who investigates it further.
 Rylett finds holes in Teague's alibi for the night of the abduction and uncovers the fact that, under a different name, he had been convicted for an earlier assault of another child; this convinces her of his guilt.

 After Teague briefly disappears, the police fear he may be getting anxious.
 Police officers pretending to be dirty relay information to Teague that he is about to be charged.
-Frame tells Teague that the head of the organisation, John, needs to see him.
-John reminds Teague that his organisation can give him a new life, as they did with Emery.
+Frame tells Teague that the head of the organization, John, needs to see him.
+John reminds Teague that his organization can give him a new life, as they did with Emery.
 To make this possible, John says Teague must reveal all the details of the crime so the evidence can be erased.
 Frame becomes agitated as John nervously bumbles some of his lines.
-However, Teague is convinced to confess and takes the undercover police officers to the scene of the crime, where he is arrested.
-After a long and painstaking search for evidence, one of the dozens of officers finds something in the dirt.
+However, Teague is convinced to confess and takes the undercover police officers to the scene of the crime in the woods, where he is arrested.

-Haunted by the case, Frame has trouble sleeping and becomes overprotective of his young son.
+After a long and painstaking search for evidence, one of the dozens of officers finds where Teague hid the body of his victim.
+At the same time, Frame becomes haunted by the case, feeling sadness and anxiety.
+He starts to have trouble sleeping and becomes overprotective of his young son, who also starts to develop anxiety as a result of his father not letting him go outside the house.